jackjf28/.dotfiles/README.md

 # .dotfiles
-Configurations I like to use for various softwares
+Configurations I like to use for various software.